Prize Home Lotteries in New South Wales 2026: The Complete NSW Guide

 NSW Legal Framework and Licensing Requirements

-All prize home lotteries operating in NSW must be licensed under the Charitable Fundraising Act 1991 (NSW).
-The NSW Office of Local Government issues licences only to registered charities and requires annual renewal.
-Before entering any draw, verify the charity is listed on the ACNC Register and holds a current NSW charitable fundraising licence.
+All prize home lotteries in NSW need a licence.
+They must be licensed under the Charitable Fundraising Act 1991 (NSW).
+The NSW Office of Local Government issues licences to registered charities only.
+You need to renew the licence every year.

-Licensed draws must publish an audited financial statement showing how ticket sales were allocated.
-This includes the property valuation, secondary prize values, percentage allocated to the charity, and lottery costs.
-These documents are public and can be requested from the NSW Office of Local Government or the operating charity.
+Licensed draws must publish an audited financial statement.
+This shows how ticket sales were allocated.
+It includes the property valuation and secondary prize values.
+It shows the percentage to the charity and lottery costs.

 Taxation of Prize Home Lottery Winnings in NSW

-Prize home wins are generally exempt from income tax in Australia.
-The Australian Taxation Office (ATO) does not tax lottery winnings, prize homes, or secondary prizes as income.
-However, tax implications arise if you later sell or rent the property.
+Prize home wins are generally not taxed in Australia.
+The Australian Taxation Office (ATO) does not tax lottery winnings.
+It does not tax prize homes or secondary prizes as income.

-If you win a prize home valued at $2 million and it is your principal place of residence (main home), capital gains tax (CGT) exemption applies.
+If you win a prize home valued at $2 million, check if it is your main home.
+If it is your principal place of residence, capital gains tax (CGT) exemption applies.
 You pay no CGT when you eventually sell.
-If the property is not your principal residence—for example, you win a holiday home or investment property—CGT may apply on future gains.

-The ATO calculates CGT on the difference between your acquisition price (the prize home's valuation on the draw date) and your sale price.
-If you win a $1.5 million home and sell it for $1.8 million two years later, your capital gain is $300,000.
+For example, you win a $1.5 million home.
+You sell it for $1.8 million two years later.
+Your capital gain is $300,000.
 If the property qualifies for the main residence exemption, no tax applies.
 If not, the gain may be subject to CGT at your marginal tax rate.

-Stamp duty does not apply to prize homes because you receive them as a gift, not a purchase.
+Stamp duty does not apply to prize homes.
+You receive them as a gift, not a purchase.
 NSW does not charge stamp duty on lottery prizes.
-However, when you sell, standard conveyancing costs and real estate agent fees apply.

-For specific tax advice, consult the ATO's Prizes and Awards page or speak to a tax accountant.
+For specific tax advice, consult the ATO's Prizes and Awards page.
+Or speak to a tax accountant.
 Your individual circumstances determine the exact tax outcome.

 How to Enter a Prize Home Lottery in NSW